-A flag amsgrad to use the AMSGrad variant of Adam from the paper: On the Convergence of Adam and Beyond add_hook (hook, name=None, timing='auto') Registers a hook function.
+A flag amsgrad to use the AMSGrad variant of Adam from the paper: On the Convergence of Adam and Beyond

-- alpha (float) Step size. - beta1 (float) Exponential decay rate of the first order moment. - beta2 (float) Exponential decay rate of the second order moment. - eps (float) Small value for the numerical stability. - eta (float) Schedule multiplier, can be used for warm restarts. - weight_decay_rate (float) Weight decay rate. - amsgrad (bool) Whether to use AMSGrad variant of Adam.
+- alpha (float) Coefficient of learning rate. - beta1 (float) Exponential decay rate of the first order moment. - beta2 (float) Exponential decay rate of the second order moment. - eps (float) Small value for the numerical stability. - eta (float) Schedule multiplier, can be used for warm restarts. - weight_decay_rate (float) Weight decay rate. - amsgrad (bool) Whether to use AMSGrad variant of Adam.